Recommendations by Concise User Profiles from Review Text: Experimental Design

-At test time, we present the trained system with each user's withheld positive items (20\% of the user's books, with authors disjoint from those of the user's training items), along with negative items, sampled from all non-positive items, such that the ratio of positive to negative test points is 1:100.
-The learned system scores and ranks these data points.
-We evaluate all methods in two different modes of operation: \squishlist \item {\bf Standard prediction:} sampling the 100 negative test points uniformly at random from all unlabeled data, and ranking the 100+1 test instances by the methods under test. \item {\bf Search-based:} given the positive test item, searching for the top-100 approximate matches to the item's description, using the BM25 scoring model; then ranking the $100+1$ candidates by our methods. \squishend

-Following the literature, our evaluation metrics are NDCG@5 (Normalized Discounted Cumulative Gain) with binary 0-or-1 gain and P@1 (precision at rank 1).
+{\bf Performance Metrics:} Following the literature, we report NDCG@5 (Normalized Discounted Cumulative Gain) with binary 0-or-1 gain and P@1 (precision at rank 1).
 We compute these by micro-averaging over all test items of all users.
-We also experimented with macro-averaging over users; as the results were not significantly different, we report only micro-average numbers in the paper.
+Macro-averaged results over users were not significantly different, hence they are not reported in the paper.
 NDCG@5 reflects the observations that users care only about a short list of top-N recommendations; P@1 is suitable for recommendations on mobile devices (with limited UI).
 We also measured other metrics, like NDCG@k for higher k, MRR and AUC.
 None of these provides any additional insight, so they are not reported here.